xavierpok/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

+**Use case: UC07 - List details of a contact**

+**MSS**

+1. User <ins>lists contacts (UC01)</ins>.
+2. User requests to list the details of a contact.
+3. Connexion shows the contact's details.

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+Connexion shows an error message.

+      Use case resumes at step 1.

+**Use case: UC08 - Schedule a meeting with a contact**

+**MSS**

+1. User <ins>lists contacts (UC01)</ins>.
+2. User requests to schedule a meeting with a contact.
+3. Connexion schedules the meeting with the specified contact.
+4. Connexion displays the contact with the added schedule.

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+Connexion shows an error message.

+      Use case resumes at step 1.

+* 2b.
+Meeting time provided is invalid.

+    * 2b1.
+Connexion shows an error message.

+      Use case resumes at step 1.

+**Use case: UC09 - Clear schedule with a contact**

+**MSS**

+1. User <ins>lists contacts (UC01)</ins>.
+2. User requests to clear schedule with a contact.
+3. Connexion clears the contact's schedule.
+4. Connexion displays the contact with the schedule cleared.

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+Connexion shows an error message.

+      Use case resumes at step 1.

+* 2b.
+No schedule is found for the contact.

+    * 2b1.
+Connexion shows an error message.

+      Use case ends.

+**Use case: UC10 - Adds a note to a contact**

+**MSS**

+1. User <ins>lists contacts (UC01)</ins>.
+2. User requests to add a note to a contact.
+3. Connexion adds the note to the specified contact.
+4. Connexion displays the contact with the added note.

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+    * 2a1.
+Connexion shows an error message.

+      Use case resumes at step 1.

+* 2b.
+The note provided contains invalid characters.

+    * 2a1.
+Connexion shows an error message.

+      Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.